-- 1) The course initiator obtains and completes a course proposal request form (Appendix A).
-The form can be obtained from Curriculum Committee Chairperson (VPIA or State Campus Directors Offices). - 2) The course initiator submits completed course proposal request form to the Instructional Coordinator or appropriate academic division chairperson at the National Campus.
-If the new course can not be identified with any of the existing academic divisions, completed request form is submitted to Curriculum Committee Chairperson. - 3) If the request is approved by the Academic Division Chairperson, Instructional Coordinator, or Committee Chairperson, the initiator is to be informed of the decision to proceed with developing course bv Instructional Coordinator or Committee Chair-person.
+- 1) The course initiator obtains and completes a course request form proposal (Appendix A).
+The form can be obtained from Curriculum Chairperson Committee (VPIA or State Campus Directors Offices). - 2) The course initiator submits completed course proposal request form to the Instructional Coordinator or appropriate academic division chairperson at the National Campus.
+If the new course can not be identified with any of the existing academic divisions. the completed request form is - 3) submitted to Curriculum Committee Chairperson. - 4) If the request is approved by the Academic Division Chairperson, Instructional Coordinator, or Committee b.
+Approval of New Course Outline

+Chairperson, the initiator is to be informed of the decision to proceed with developing the course bv Instructional Coordinator or Committee Chair-person.
 Disapproved proposals are returned to the person initiating the request with recommendations and/or comments.